asyncgui/asynckivy/README.md

 [日本語doc](README_jp.md)

-`asynckivy` is an async library that saves you from ugly callback-based code, just like other async libraries do.
+`asynckivy` is an async library that saves you from ugly callback-based code, like other async libraries do.
 Let's say you want to do:

 1. `print('A')`